tensorflow/models/official/boosted_trees/README.md

 # Classifying Higgs boson processes in the HIGGS Data Set

+Note that, the implementation is based on TF 1.x.
+It is subjected to move to R1 archive folder.

 ## Overview
 The [HIGGS Data Set](https://archive.ics.uci.edu/ml/datasets/HIGGS) contains 11 million samples with 28 features, and is for the classification problem to distinguish between a signal process which produces Higgs bosons and a background process which does not.